Khilesh17/AI-Powered-Task-Optimizer/productContext.md

 ## 4. Value Proposition

-Zidio offers a unique solution that bridges the gap between employee well-being and productivity.
+TaskNova offers a unique solution that bridges the gap between employee well-being and productivity.
 By understanding and responding to the emotional state of employees, it empowers individuals to work more effectively, helps HR and managers to provide timely support, and cultivates a healthier, more engaged, and ultimately more productive workforce.